 In this sense, the institution of the family, which for the bourgeoisie – and for none other – functions so as to materially hand down private property, functions in the subordinate classes to conserve the idea of private property.
 This aspect is fundamental, because a system, based on private property, can function to the degree which, in whatever mode, we who do not actually own anything still believe.

-<- The production of a certain type labor power, adapted to the needs capital, and also at personal subjective level. necessary capital efficient, assiduous workers who accept their exploitation without rebelling, are punctual, ordered, egotistical, scabs, interested in nothing other than own interests.
-And these duties family reveals its height: through interiorization roles familial relations, it succeeds producing individuals who, even before entering office or factory, conditioned prepared for subordinate social laboring that await them.
+<- The production of a certain type of labor power, adapted to the needs of capital, and also at the personal and subjective level.
+The necessary capital of efficient, assiduous workers who accept their exploitation without rebelling, who are punctual, ordered, egotistical, scabs, and interested in nothing other than their own interests.
+And also in these duties the family reveals its height: through the interiorization of the roles of familial relations, it succeeds in producing individuals who, even before entering the office or the factory, are conditioned and prepared for the subordinate social and laboring roles that await them.

 II.
 RELATIONS BETWEEN PERSONS = EXCHANGE RELATIONS